chris-ch/category-theory-basics/README.md

 their composition _ψ = (f ○ φ): A → Y_ exists and corresponds to an element in _Hom<sub>C</sub>(A, Y)_.

   - _ψ = f ○ φ_ which is a morphism corresponding to a function in _Hom<sub>C</sub>(A, Y)_

+## Monoïds

+The basic definition of a _monoïd_ is bound to a set equipped with a binary operation and a neutral element.
+Typically _(ℕ, +)_ forms a monoïd with _1_ as its neutral element.

+We can extend that definition to categories with a single object _M_ and arbitrary arrows flowing from _M_ to itself.

+In doing so, _Hom(M, M)_ is a set containing each of the arrows and any two arrows can be combined to form another one, thereby providing a binary operation, with in particular _Id<sub>M</sub>_ as its neutral element.

+Actually any (classical set) monoïd is isomorphic to the hom-set of some single object category.

 ## Generalized elements